protekti/Exon-Systems/README.md

 Exon Shield is an Anti Virus Plugin designed for Roblox Studio that aims to protect developers' projects from malicious code and scripts.
 Currently in pre-alpha stage, this plugin may contain several bugs and glitches.
 With Exon Shield, developers can have peace of mind knowing that their projects are protected from harmful intrusions.

 ## Features
-- [ ] Workspace Scanning: Exon Shield scans the entire workspace to detect any potential threats or malicious scripts.
+- [x] Workspace Scanning: Exon Shield scans the entire workspace to detect any potential threats or malicious scripts.
-- [ ] Virus Deletion: Once a virus is detected, Exon Shield allows users to easily delete the infected scripts with just one click.
+- [x] Virus Deletion: Once a virus is detected, Exon Shield allows users to easily delete the infected scripts with just one click.
-- [ ] User-friendly UI: Exon Shield provides a clean and user-friendly interface that is easy to navigate, allowing users to quickly access and utilize its features.
+- [x] User-friendly UI: Exon Shield provides a clean and user-friendly interface that is easy to navigate, allowing users to quickly access and utilize its features.
-- [x] Scanning Replicated First
+- [ ] Scanning Replicated First
-- [x] Scanning Replicated Storage
+- [ ] Scanning Replicated Storage
-- [x] Scanning Replicated Storage
+- [ ] Scanning Replicated Storage
-- [x] Scanning Server Script Service
+- [ ] Scanning Server Script Service
-- [x] Scanning Server Storage
+- [ ] Scanning Server Storage
-- [x] Scanning Starter Gui
+- [ ] Scanning Starter Gui
-- [x] Scanning Starter Pack
+- [ ] Scanning Starter Pack
-- Starter Player
-       - [x] Scanning Starter Character Scripts
+- [ ] Scanning Starter Character Scripts
-       - [x] Scanning Starter Player Scripts
+- [ ] Scanning Starter Player Scripts